devansharora18/color-palette/README.md

 3. Colors are organized in a grid layout based on your color count.
 4. Right-clicking a color block opens a context menu to copy color values or remove the color.
 5. Left click automatically copies the hex color code
+6. You can import colors directly from a file

 ## Example Usage